Benedict Cumberbatch hails unsung hero in 'The Imitation Game'

 "It is such a heart-wrenching true story that needs to be heard.
 There is an urgency about presenting it to the world."

-"The Imitation Game," is based on the book "Alan Turing: The Enigma" by Andrew Hodges, and opens in U.S. theatres on Friday.
+"The Imitation Game," is based on the book "Alan Turing: The Enigma" by Andrew Hodges, and opens in U.S. theaters on Friday.

 The film pieces together Turing's story, work, relationships and injustices he suffered such as chemical castration because of his homosexuality.